 If you choose to represent yourself it will be important that you understand the rules and legislation that govern the court process.

-The methods available for starting a legal action, writ, originating motion, affidavit and originating process, are governed by legislation and the Supreme Court Rules.
+The methods available for starting a legal action, be it by writ, originating motion, notice of appeal, originating process or affidavit, are governed by legislation and the Supreme Court Rules.
 Supreme Court Registry staff may be able to provide procedural guidance, but the decision about the appropriate way to start your legal action must be made by you, the plaintiff.

 Before starting a legal action